vuejs/vue/README.md

     $ npm install seed-mvvm

+**Bower**

+    $ bower install seed

 **Module Loaders, e.g. RequireJS, SeaJS**

-Built versions in `/dist` can be used directly as a CommonJS or AMD module.
+Built versions in `/dist` or installed via Bower can be used directly as a CommonJS or AMD module.

 **Standalone**

-Loading a built version in `/dist` via a script tag will register `seed` as a global variable.
+Simply include a built version in `/dist` or installed via Bower with a script tag. `seed` will be registered as a global variable.

 ## [ Docs under construction... ]